AliZamaniMechEng/DepthMap_dataset/README.md

 # Environment Radomization

-This code uses Blender, an open source 3D graphics and animation software, to generate data for the training of a nerual network to recognize a UTSA Road Runner object in a scene.
-The premise is to use a technique called Domain Randomization train a neural net using synthetic data so that may perform in the real world without further alteration of the data or system.
+This code uses **Blender**, an open source 3D graphics and animation software, to generate data for the training of a **nerual network** to recognize a UTSA Road Runner object in a scene.
+The premise is to use a technique called **Domain Randomization** train a neural net using synthetic data so that may perform in the real world without further alteration of the data or system.

 In the domain randomization directory there is a dr_script which uses functions from bpy_fun to generate randomized scenes.